Wanda's Biography (1934 - 2012)

 “As I reflect upon Wanda and everyone’s memories of her, one thing I have not heard yet is her fiery determination, she was a person who got things done and nothing stood in her way.
-She would find a way around it whether the challenge was her goal of earning a PhD at University of Denver when she was older than her advisor and caring for her mother who was in poor health, working in the Peace Corps in the Philippines, or coordinating the Master’s Program at CSU’s Occupational Therapy Department.
+She would find a way around it whether the challenge was her goal of earning a Ph.D. at the University of Denver when she was older than her adviser and caring for her mother who was in poor health, working in the Peace Corps in the Philippines, or coordinating the Master’s Program at CSU’s Occupational Therapy Department.
 Wanda was a strong advocate for what she believed in and she found a way to get things done.
-Wanda had an uncanny knack to weave into her life a love of occupational therapy, traveling and good will for all.”
+Wanda had an uncanny knack to weave into her life a love of occupational therapy, traveling, and goodwill for all.”

 Patricia Stutz-Tanenbaum, a coworker in the CSU Occupational Therapy Department.